enyijiang/MIDRC/README.md

-# wfda
+# FDA_healthcare
-Weakly-supervised Domain Adaptation in Federated learning
+Weakly-supervised Domain Adaptation in Federated learning for Healthcare